excid3/rails/guides/source/getting_started.md

 - `/products` is the **path**
 - `?sale=true&sort=asc` are the **query parameters**

 ### HTTP Methods and Their Purpose

-HTTP requests use methods to tell the server what action it should perform.
-Here are the most common methods:

 HTTP requests use methods to tell a server what action it should perform for a given URL.
 Here are the most common methods:

-A `GET` request tells the server to retrieve the data for a given URL (e.g., loading a page or fetching a record).
+- A `GET` request tells the server to retrieve the data for a given URL (e.g., loading a page or fetching a record).
-A `POST` request will submit data to the URL for processing (usually creating a new record).
+- A `POST` request will submit data to the URL for processing (usually creating a new record).
-A `PUT` or `PATCH` request submits data to a URL to update an existing record.
+- A `PUT` or `PATCH` request submits data to a URL to update an existing record.
-A `DELETE` request to a URL tells the server to delete a record.
+- A `DELETE` request to a URL tells the server to delete a record.

 ### Rails Routes